dreamonkey/responsive-image-loader/README.md

 ### Why do I get `TypeError: Cannot read property 'replace' of undefined` when building?

 It means this loader is applied by Webpack, but it doesn't return anything to the next loader.
-It usually happens when you use `thumbor-docker` transformer, but you forgot to start the docker daemon.
+It usually happens when you use `thumbor` transformer, but you forgot to start the docker daemon.

 ### Execution into Node environment